-Other Information
+Supplementary Information

 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Authority's basic financial statements.
-The Summarized Schedule of Comparative Financial Information - Enterprise Fund is presented for purposes of additional analysis as required by the South Carolina Office of the Comptroller General and is not a required part of the basic financial statements.

-The Summarized Schedule of Comparative Financial Information - Enterprise Fund is the responsibility of management, was derived from, and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The accompanying Summarized Schedule of Comparative Financial Information - Enterprise Fund is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with GAAS.
 In our opinion, the Summarized Schedule of Comparative Financial Information - Enterprise Fund is fairly stated, in all material respects, in relation to the basic financial statements as a whole.